tashi-2004/Data-Visualization-Tableau-Traffic-Collision-Insights/README.md

-# Data Visualization and Tableau Analysis Project
+# Data Visualization and Tableau Analysis

 This repository contains an in-depth data analysis project using Tableau to explore traffic collision data.